Fil Hearn: Education and academic career

 Hearn received his BA in history from Auburn University in 1960.
-He received an MA in history in 1964, and MA in art history in 1966, both from Indiana University.
+He received an MA in history in 1964, and an MA in art history in 1966, both from Indiana University.

-In 1969, Hearn completed his Doctorate in Art History from Indiana University.
+In 1969, Hearn completed his doctorate in art history from Indiana University.
 In 1965 and 1966, he undertook course work for his PhD at the University of California, Berkeley.
-He completed another year of his Doctorate in absentia the following year at the Courtauld Institute of Art in London.
+He completed another year of his doctorate in absentia the following year at the Courtauld Institute of Art in London.
 His doctoral thesis was titled The Architectural History of Romsey Abbey.

 He was a scholar at the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, DC in 1992.

-In 2010, Hearn founded the Fil Hearn Study Abroad Award at the University of Pittsburgh to commemorate his dedication to the university's Semester-at-Sea programme.
-This award gives undergraduate students of Architectural Studies the opportunity to study abroad and expand their understanding of their chosen subject.
+In 2010, Hearn founded the Fil Hearn Study Abroad Award at the University of Pittsburgh to commemorate his dedication to the university's Semester at Sea programme.
+This award gives undergraduate students of architectural studies the opportunity to study abroad and expand their understanding of their chosen subject.
 Having studied abroad extensively himself, Hearn encourages his students to learn from different cultures.

-Hearn became Professor of Art and Architecture at the University of Pittsburgh in 1967.
-Between 1974 and 1978, he was Chairman of the History of Art and Architecture Department.
-In 1981, Hearn became Director of Architectural Studies, a post he held until his retirement in 2006.
+Hearn became a professor of art and architecture at the University of Pittsburgh in 1967.
+Between 1974 and 1978, he was chairman of the History of Art and Architecture Department.
+In 1981, Hearn became the director of Architectural Studies, a post he held until his retirement in 2006.